lbcb-sci/pyhera/README.md

 __Minimap2__
 ScaRa will run Minimap2 to calcualte overlaps as needed for the scaffolding and also for Racon.

-## Testing
+## Initial testing
 ScaRa was initially tested on a Salmonella Enterica datasets (NCTC10384), further testing is in progress.
 [Minimap2](https://github.com/lh3/minimap2) was used to generate overlaps.
 Initial assembly was done using [Rala](https://github.com/rvaser/rala) which is a path of [Ra  assembly pipeline](https://github.com/rvaser/ra).
 Initial assembly was first corrected using [Racon](https://github.com/isovic/racon).
 Obtained contigs were then scaffolded using our scaffolding script.
 After each scaffolding iteration, Racon was also run to correct the results.
-Finally scaffolds were compared to the reference using using N50 measure and visually using [gepard tool](http://cube.univie.ac.at/gepard).
+Finally scaffolds were compared to the reference using using N50 measure.

-We can see that running ScaRa noticably improved the assembly.

 Table with the results: